Due to Covid-19, we are not accepting any new applications at this time. Please check back when the threat has been lifted. Thank you.

 In the spring and summer, there is a particular need for drivers to transport animals that are ready for rehabilitation to licensed rehabilitators all over the state.

-Take a few moments to fill out our online application
+After the threat of Covid-19 is lifted you may take a few moments to fill out our online application